smores phyllo cups illustration for Easy S'mores Phyllo Cups with Chocolate and Marshmallow

 Total time: about 30 minutes

-Why These S’mores Phyllo Cups Work So Well
+Why Easy S’mores Phyllo Cups with Chocolate and Marshmallow Work So Well

 • 8 sheets store-bought phyllo dough, thawed according to package directions